Engine Lubrication, Part II

 Screens and filters

-A radiator type cooler, is basically an air/oil heat exchanger.
-Outside air is led through the cooler and the cool air picks up the heat from the tubes and fins in the cooler.
+A radiator type cooler, it is basically an air/oil heat exchanger.
+Outside air is fed through the cooler and the cool air picks up the heat from the tubes and fins in the cooler.
 These items can be equiped with an thermostat with bypass valve should the cooler become blocked for some reason.

 Those models equipped with a thermostat (either internally or as add-on) keep the oil on a preset temperature, regardless of the outside air temperature, which really helps getting the engine to operating temperature that much sooner after a cold start.
+Prolonging engine life.

 This is much better than having to keep the engine warm with a winterization kit which blocks part of the air flow into the cowling.
 The engine will reach operating temperatures much quicker after a cold winter start and maintain it during a long descent, so you will not have to worry about shock cooling all that much.
 Remember that the cylinder heads remain air cooled requiring you to keep them warm during these long descents.